Is it possible? Can it be done?

-There are a few terms that can get mixed up with each other because there are a lot of similarities, but we’d like to define what proofs of technology are.
+There are a few terms that can get mixed up with each other because there are a lot of similarities, but we’d like to define what proofs of technology are and how to build a proof of technology.
 Equally as important, we’d like to define what they are not, to make sure we all start with the same expectations.

 Proof of technology (POT) is a small project that tests whether an idea about technology is viable.
 It is introductory research that can save time and money, providing you with actionable data to make an argument for change.

 A Minimum Viable Product (MVP) is an initial version of a final product, brought to market to get feedback so that continuous improvement can happen based on real-world data.

 Like a POT, a prototype tests out an idea to see if it’s viable, but it is a working model of several aspects of a product/program/service.